dynarithmic/twain_library_source/README.md

 This repository contains the source code and development versions of the Dynarithmic TWAIN Library DLL (DTWAIN).

-The DTWAIN library is written in C++ (C++ 17 as the standard that's used) with a few modules written in C (mostly the third-party imaging libraries are written in C).
+The DTWAIN library is written in C++ with a few modules written in C (mostly the third-party imaging libraries are written in C).

 ----
 # Table of Contents